 Salesforce provides an efficient mechanism to store various kinds of data using custom objects by creating different fields for them as per your requirements, but businesses need this data to be displayed on their front-facing WordPress sites.
 To achieve this, data needs to be synced between Salesforce objects and WordPress custom posts.

-The Object Data Sync for Salesforce plugin allows you to sync data between custom Salesforce objects and custom WordPress posts and allows you to schedule these sync with the time interval of your choice this makes sure that all the data presented in WordPress is always in sync with the Salesforce data
+The Object Data Sync for Salesforce plugin allows you to sync data between custom/standard Salesforce objects and custom/standard WordPress posts and allows you to schedule these sync with the time interval of your choice this makes sure that all the data presented in WordPress is always in sync with the Salesforce data

 1. You have a WordPres site and you have created the Custom post type and Custom fields for the post using CPT UI and ACF plugin respectively.